ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 Node broker gives names to dynamic nodes when they register.
 By default, a node name consists of the hostname and the port on which the node is running.

-In a dynamic environment where hostnames often change, such as in Kubernetes, using hostname and port leads to an uncontrollable increase in the number of node names.
+In a dynamic environment where hostnames often change, such as in Kubernetes, using hostname and port leads to an uncontrollable increase in the number of unique node names.
 This is true even for a database with a handful of dynamic nodes.
 Such behavior may be undesirable for a time series monitoring system as the number of metrics grows uncontrollably.
 To solve this problem, the system administrator can set up *stable* node names.

 A stable name identifies a node within the tenant.
 It consists of a prefix and a node's sequential number within its tenant.
 If a dynamic node has been shut down, after a timeout, its stable name can be taken by a new dynamic node serving the same tenant.